 Just like their search engine did away with directories like Yahoo (yes Yahoo still exists but in a very different form since Google came along) it also doesn’t follow the directory format for business.

-Where Information From Google My Business Shows
+Where Information From Google Business Profile Shows

 Google pulls the information from your business profile and places it where convenient for Google.
 It will even pull information from other sources and add it to your business information.